sherobbedmyboots/malkoo/Training/docs/Behavioral Vs Atomic Indicators.md

 ![](images/Developing%20TTP-based%20Responses/image045.png)<br><br>

-Whitelisting publishers or creating exception rules for legitimate unsigned executables are other ways we implement this.
+Allow-listing publishers or creating exception rules for legitimate unsigned executables are other ways we implement this.

 In all three examples, we're using what we know about how the adversary